-These Mini Cheese Balls are always a hit at every potluck, holiday party, Game Day, Thanksgiving, Christmas and New Years!
+These Mini Cheese Balls are always a hit at every potluck and holiday party!
 They are quick and easy to whip up and can be made days in advance for stress-free entertaining.
 Best of all, these tasty little cheese ball bites are loaded with the ingredients of antipasto/Italian cheese board!
-Cream cheese, mozzarella, Parmesan, sun-dried tomatoes, Kalamata olives and peppered salami are rolled together into mini balls then coated in pistachios and pecans then finished off with a pretzel stick for easy single-serving.
 Enjoy the cheese balls with crackers, crostini or veggies!

 These Mini Cheese Balls have an irresistible Italian flair to them thanks to the antipasto-inspired ingredients mixed into the filling.
 Here are the easy-to-find ingredients you’ll need (full measurements in the printable recipe card at the bottom of the post):